donejs/donejs/docs/guide.md

 ### Generate Message model

 To load messages from the server, we will use [can-connect's supermodel](http://connect.canjs.com/doc/can-connect%7Ccan%7Csuper-map.html).
-Generate a `message` supermode like this:
+Generate a `message` supermodel like this:

 ```
 donejs generate supermodel message